Brady leaving Patriots, says 'football journey' is elsewhere - Sentinel Colorado

-Tom Brady, the centerpiece of the New England Patriots’ championship dynasty over the past two decades, says he is leaving the only professional football home he has ever had.
+Tom Brady, the centerpiece of the New England Patriots’ championship dynasty over the past two decades, is poised to leave the only football home he has ever had.

 The 42-year-old six-time Super Bowl winner posted Tuesday on social media “my football journey will take place elsewhere.”

-The comments were the first to indicate that the most-decorated player in NFL history would leave New England.
-Statements later by Patriots owner Robert Kraft and coach Bill Belichick made it clear that Brady’s remarkable stint in New England is over.
+The comments were the first to indicate the most-decorated player in NFL history would leave New England.

 In a two-part message, Brady thanked the Patriots and the fans and said “FOREVER A PATRIOT.”

-The one-year contract Brady signed before last season expires Wednesday afternoon, and his agent could negotiate a deal with another team on Tuesday, though it can’t be official yet.
-He will count $13.5 million toward New England’s salary cap due to the signing bonus money he received in 2019.
+The one-year contract Brad y signed before last season expires Wednesday afternoon, and his agent could negotiate a deal with another team on Tuesday, though it can’t be official yet.
+He actually could still work out a new deal with New England, but his Instagram post suggests that won’t happen.

-Kraft said of Brady: “I had hoped this day would never come, but rather that Tom would end his remarkable career in a Patriots uniform after yet another Super Bowl championship.
-Unfortunately, the two sides were unable to reach an agreement to allow that dream to become a reality.
-While sad today, the overwhelming feeling I have is appreciation for his countless contributions to our team and community.”
+Comments by Patriots owner Robert Kraft to ESPN make that clear, too.
+Kraft told ESPN that Brady reached out to him Monday night and went to the owner’s house.

+“We had a positive, respectful discussion.”
+Kraft said.
+“It’s not the way I want it to end, but I want him to do what is in his best personal interest.
+After 20 years with us, he has earned that right.
+I love him like a son.”

 Brady would be the oldest starting quarterback in the league at 43 at the beginning of next season.
 The Colts, Buccaneers, Chargers and Dolphins are among the teams expected to be in a Brady derby.